udhos/aws-emf/README.md

     Name: "metric2",
 }

-// If you previously sent a metric that is not going to overwrite now with Record(), call Reset().
-Otherwise any non-overwritten metric is going to be reissued with older values. metric.Reset()
+// If you previously sent a metric that now is not being overwritten with
+// Record(), call Reset() to drop all previous values.
+Otherwise any
+// non-overwritten metric is going to get reissued with the old value. metric.Reset()

 metric.Record("emf-test-ns1", metric1, nil, 10)  // metric without dimension